-Pick up at at Biarritz Airport and transfer to your hotel in the quiet little Basque village of Sare next to Saint-Jean-de-Luz just South of Biarritz.
+Pick up at Biarritz Airport and transfer to your hotel in the quiet little Basque village of Sare next to Saint-Jean-de-Luz just South of Biarritz.
 Get some rest to get ready for your great, unforgettable ride across one of the most beautiful parts of France “the mighty Pyrenees”.
 Welcome drinks at the main square Sare near Saint-Jean-de-Luz followed by dinner in an excellent local restaurant.
 Dinner is included.

 Saint-Jean-de-Luz to Saint-Jean-de-Port 52 km - altitude 1150m

-After breakfast you start with your first cycling day!
-Too leave the pleasant sea village of Sare behind us.
+After breakfast, you start with your first cycling day!
+To leave the pleasant sea village of Sare behind us.
 Soon you will ride into Spanish territory (region of Navarra) over Col de St Ignace, a fairly easy climb just 3.5 km long.
-These climb is perfect as a warm-up ride.
+This climb is perfect as a warm-up ride.
 Our second climb to Spain's Puerto de Otxondo will be a bit tougher 602m and 9.5 long.
 After the Oxtondo we head back into France over the most beautiful climb called: Col d'Ispeguy (672 m).
 The views are incredible on the descent into St Etienne de Baigorry.
 Your final destination will be the ancient Pyrenean village of Saint-Jean-Pied-de-Port.

 Saint-Jean-de-Port to Eaux-Bonnes 119 km - altitude 2350m

 The first climbs to Col des Gamia and Col d'Osquich, will give you the taste of the real beauty of the Pyrenees.
 You will face Col du Marie Blanque.
 The ascent of the Marie Blanque isn’t an easy one, especially the last 4 km will be hard.
 From here you continue to your hotel located on the way up to Col d'Obisque.